Apply to Idea Capital

 • Emerging forms

 We have supported traditional art forms such as painting and dance performance, as well as site-specific installation, street art, self-published books and cultural gatherings.
 We want your good ideas!

 The Margaret Kargbo Artist As Activist Grant

-To honor the spirit of Margaret Kargbo, Idea Capital steering committee member who tragically died in May 2015, we are announcing the award of an annual grant in Margaret’s name.
-Margaret was an art activist and social justice proponent, who believed in the power of art as a change agent.
-On an annual basis, Idea Capital will select an artist among all the applicants whose project most embodies Margaret’s indomitable commitment to community-building.
+To honor the spirit of Margaret Kargbo, Idea Capital steering committee member who tragically died in May 2015, Idea Capital awards an annual grant in Margaret’s name when the committee determines that a project embodies her commitment to social justice.
+Margaret was an art activist who believed in the power of art as a change agent.
+The award is given at the discretion of the Idea Capital Steering Committee.

 Idea Capital offers a research and development travel grant up to $2000 for an Atlanta-based artist to further develop his or her artistic practice.
 The grant supports artist travel within the United States or internationally.
 Artists must submit the travel grant application for consideration.

 Why Idea Capital Created This Grant